What is the best time of year for family photography?

 Summer

-Have a look at the following images, which were all lovely sessions, but in the middle of the day with very bright sunlight:
+Have a look at the following images, which were all really wonderful sessions, but in the middle of the day with very bright sunlight:

 And compare them to these ones, taken at a similar time of year but in the evening.
 The light is so much softer, the shadows on faces less harsh, and you get that lovely golden glow:

-If you do want to have your session in the middle of the day, then I’d recommend an area with some shade, trees, various different options, then we can work with the bright light and heat.
+If you do want to have your session in the middle of the day, then I’d recommend an area with some trees or other greenery, and various different options, then we can work with the bright light and heat.
 These images are all from sunny summer sessions, but in locations with a bit more shade:

 Autumn

-Autumn has a different appeal, and a very different feel.
+Autumn has a different appeal as a season, and is absolutely wonderful for family photography sessions.
 You can get such beautiful colours in the trees as the leaves start turning.
 I know lots of lovely spots in Devon where we can find a bit of autumn colour, so do ask if you’d like suggestions.
-You’ll obviously need to wrap up a bit warmer at this time of year, so it’s a session with a different feel to it.
+You’ll need to wrap up a bit warmer at this time of year, so it’s a session with a different feel to it.
+Chunky jumpers, scarves and hats all work really well with the autumn backdrop.
 There is something really wonderful about walking in the forest, playing in fallen leaves, etc. If we get a sunny day at this time of year then it can just be utterly gorgeous – soft, warm light.
-It’s also a great time to start thinking about Christmas presents, if you know people who would appreciate a family photo as a gift!
+It’s also a great time to start thinking about Christmas presents.
+A lot of my families plan photography sessions for the autumn and have beautiful photos ready to gift over the holiday season.

 Winter